-- 1. If possible, back up all personal files. - Insert the HP Recovery media, and then restart the computer. - NOTE: If the computer does not automatically restart in HP Recovery Manager, change the computer boot order.
-See Changing the computer boot order on page 50. - Follow the on-screen instructions.
+Insert the HP Recovery media, and then restart the computer.

+NOTE: If your computer does not automatically restart in HP Recovery Manager, change the computer boot order, and then follow the on-screen instructions.
+See Changing the computer boot order on page 56.